 The problem with the above argument is that it does not fit the grammar found in the Greek text.
-The verb in the command, "Do not be unequally yoked together" ($\mu\dot{\eta}$ γ ($\nu\epsilon\sigma\theta\epsilon$ $\dot{\epsilon}\tau\epsilon\rho\sigma\zeta$ 0 $\gamma\sigma$ 0 $\nu\tau\epsilon$ 1) is a present imperative in the Greek.
+The verb in the command, "Do not be unequally yoked together" ($\mu \dot{\eta} \gamma i v \epsilon \sigma \theta \epsilon \epsilon \tau \epsilon \rho o \zeta u v o 0 v \tau \epsilon c$) is a present imperative in the Greek.
 The Greek language has two ways of prohibiting an action.
 Ray Summers comments on this:

 The distinction between present and a orist in the imperative mood is to be found in kind of action.
-The present imperative has to do with action which is in progress: λὺε αὐτόν, "continue loosing him"; the aorist imperative has to do with action which has not yet started: λὺσον αὐτόν, "loose him," i.e., "start loosing him."
-(Summers 112).
+The present imperative has to do with action which is in progress: $\lambda \hat{0}\epsilon \alpha \hat{0} \tau \acute{0} v$, "continue loosing him"; the acrist imperative has to do with action which has not yet started: $\lambda \hat{0}\sigma ov \alpha \hat{0}\tau \acute{0}v$, "loose him," i.e., "start loosing him." (p.
+112).

-Since 2 Cor 6:14 is a present imperative, the passage is discussing an action which is already in progress.
+Since 2 Cor 6:14 is a present imperative, it means the passage is discussing an action already in progress.
 Literally, 2 Cor 6:14 is saying, "Stop being unequally yoked together with unbelievers."
 It is not saying, "Do not begin to be unequally yoked."
 In other words, the Corinthians were already involved in a yoke with unbelievers and they must stop it.
 They stop by "coming out from among them" and "remaining separate" (v17).
-Verse 17 confirms the grammar rule stated by Ray Summers above.
 It is impossible to "come out from among" people without having entered in among them to begin with.
 Therefore, if 2 Cor 6:14 refers to marriage, the passage would literally be saying, "Stop being joined together in marriage with this unbeliever ... come out of the marriage."
-Hence, the only way to fix the "sin" of having married an unbeliever would be to dissolve the marriage.
+Hence, if 2 Cor 6:14 applies to marriage, the only way to fix the "sin" of having married an unbeliever would be to dissolve the marriage.